 The 4-lane On-alignment Alternative eases access to and from WIS 23.
-This Alternative would require one additional business relocation.
+This alternative would require one additional business relocation which consists of a business owner and tenant.
 Employees from this establishment would be displaced with this alternative.
 WisDOT has already acquired 17 of the needed farm relocations based on the decision in the 2014 LS SFEIS.